-The winning fellow will complete an international field-reporting project and spend time in the Pulitzer Center’s Washington, DC headquarters to work with Pulitzer Center editors before and after travel.
-In addition to working with Pulitzer Center editors and staff, the fellow will also be mentored by Dick Thompson, who spent 16 years as health and science correspondent for TIME and subsequently led communications for the World Health Organization.
+The winning fellow will complete an international field-reporting project and spend time in the Pulitzer Center's Washington, DC headquarters to work with Pulitzer Center editors before and after travel.
 Fellows will complete news articles, short videos, slideshows or other media products.
 The Center and Hopkins will work with the fellow to place resulting journalism in media outlets.
 The fellow will learn to tell global health stories to the general public and develop an understanding of how the media shapes global health debates.

 The fellowship is part of a collaboration between the Center for Global Health, the Office of Communications at the Johns Hopkins Bloomberg School of Public Health, and the Pulitzer Center on Crisis Reporting.

 Any student in a Johns Hopkins Bloomberg School of Public Health degree program (including May 2014 graduates) is welcome to apply.

 Applicants should be committed to taking on the role of a journalist for the course of the grant.
 This role is different from that of a public health practitioner or advocate.
 To get a handle on the differences, please read the Pulitzer Center's Ethics and Standards Policy.
 We are aware that applicants will be coming from a practitioner perspective; we will help you to make the transition.

 Previous reporting experience is not a requirement for this grant.
 Center editors will work closely with the fellow on storytelling strategies, reporting methods and travel logistics, such as hiring a fixer.